NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sewer Dragon.md

 You are one of the Sewer Dragons, born in Absalom's sewers, strengthened by a life defending your territory.

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.
 You're trained in the Crafting skill and the Kobold Lore skill.
-You gain the [[Feats/Snare Crafting|Snare Crafting]] skill feat.
+You gain the [[Snare Crafting|Snare Crafting]] skill feat.

 *Source: Pathfinder Society Quest #10: The Broken Scales* *OGL*